 Punishments for assault charges range from up to one year in prison with fines of up to $2,500 for a third-degree misdemeanor to up to five years in prison and up to $10,000 for a first-degree misdemeanor.

 If you have been charged with assault in or around the city of Pittsburgh, you will need an experienced criminal defense attorney.
-The Logue Criminal Defense team serves Pittsburgh, PA, and the surrounding areas, including West Virginia and Ohio.
-To get in touch and schedule a free initial consultation with an experienced Pittsburgh Criminal Defense lawyer from Logue Law call us today at 1-844-PITT-DUI or (412) 389-0805.
+The Criminal Defense Team at Logue Law Group serves Pittsburgh, PA, and the surrounding areas, including West Virginia and Ohio.
+To get in touch and schedule a free initial consultation with an experienced Pittsburgh Criminal Defense lawyer from Logue Law Group, call us today at 1-844-PITT-DUI or (412) 389-0805.
 Or, you can contact us online.

 Don’t wait to call!
 The longer you wait to hire an attorney, the more difficult it becomes for him or her to get a good outcome for you and your case.
 Call today!